imagekit-developer/strapi-provider-upload-imagekitio/README.md

 ImageKit is a complete media storage, optimization, and transformation solution with an image and video CDN.
 It integrates with your existing infrastructure (AWS S3, web servers, CDN, custom domains) to deliver optimized images in minutes with minimal code changes.

-## Features

-- Upload images and files from Strapi directly to ImageKit.io
-- Support for signed (private) URLs
-- Customizable folder structure and advanced upload options

 ## Installation

 Add the provider to your project by executing any of the below commands.